Chapter 1: The Letter

 “Open it!”
 She shoved it into his chest.

 “Fine, fine,” grumbled her father as he dropped the leg on his plate.
-It bounced off and hit the ground.
+It bounced off and dropped to the ground.

-Before the leg had finished rolling, one of the dogs underneath the table dove out, grabbed it, and then retreated back to the shadows.
+Before the leg had finished rolling, one of the dogs grabbed it and retreated back to the shadows.